-As noted in the Requirements section, this integration requires Python2 version 2.7.12 or later and a Log Rhythm API User.
+As noted in the Requirements chapter, based on the integration version you have downaloded, the integration requires either Python2 (version 2.7.12+) or Python3 and a Log Rhythm API User.
 This section will provide the steps necessary to meet the requirements.